raytronichen/raytronichen.github.io/_posts/2025-11-26-spectra-6-color-gamut-part1-en.md

 ## E6’s color gamut is limited and discrete

-E Ink Spectra 6 is built on a six-particle system: black, white, red, yellow, blue, green.
+E Ink Spectra 6 is built on a six-color system: black, white, red, yellow, blue, green.

 ### Limited
 Many promos boost screen colors in post, or even Photoshop an image onto the frame.